 The initial infection is treated with the antibiotic doxycycline, taken by mouth.
 People take the antibiotic until they improve and have had no fever for about 5 days, but they must take it for at least 7 days.
 Typically, 2 to 3 weeks of treatment is required.

 If the heart is affected, treatment is given for months to years.
 Typically, treatment is given for at least 18 months, but some people need to be treated their entire life.
 People are usually given doxycycline plus hydroxychloroquine.
 Both are taken by mouth.
 To determine when treatment can be stopped, doctors periodically examine the person and do blood tests.

-For Q fever endocarditis, antibiotic treatment is often only partially effective, and surgery is needed to replace the damaged heart valves (see Figure: Replacing a Heart Valve).
+However antibiotic treatment is often only partially effective, and surgery is often needed to replace the damaged heart valves (see figure Replacing a Heart Valve).